rclark848/PIRE_Bioinformatics/Day_1_Labs/Heterozygosity_Inbreeding_Lab.md

 -   **FORMAT** ----------- defines the order of dat in the genotype columns.
 GT:AD:DP:GQ:PL means genotype (0 for reference, 1 for alternate), depths of reads for each allele, total depth of reads, Phred score, Phred-scaled genotype likelihoods
 -   **Name of samples** -- each of these columns is for the individual given in the header

-The sample names are coded so that J represents Japan, P represents Philippines, and N represents inviduals from Indonesia.
+The sample names are coded so that J represents Japan, P represents Philippines, and N represents individuals from Indonesia.
 \
 \
 To quit from the less program, type